7 Delicious Fruits You Should Try In Brunei [Including Durian]

 Tarap

-The second fruit all visitors must try is called tarap.
+The second fruit you must try is called tarap.

 Tarap, sometimes spelled terap, is endemic to Malay Archipelago (islands from Indochina and Australia).
 This fruit is characterized as having a milder scent than, and an exterior similar to, durian.
-However, the tarap’s interior more closely resembles a jackfruit in appearance.
+However, the tarap’s interior more closely resembles a jackfruit.
 Tarap’s notable scent comes from the skin of the fruit: the pulp is rather odor-less in comparison.

 This rugby ball-sized fruit might appear intimidating with its spiky exterior, but the spikes are soft and don’t cause pain to bare hands.
 You can identify a healthy tarap by its brown, yellow or light green exterior.
 When nearly ripe, a tarap’s rind is easy to pull apart by just using your fingers.
-The interior is rather soft and creamy, and the fruit can be consumed as a snack or dessert.
-A tarap’s flavor is unique (I’d describe it as having a hint of banana with a custard-like texture).
+The interior is soft and creamy, and the fruit can be consumed as a snack or dessert.
+A tarap’s flavor is unique (I’d say it has a hint of banana with a custard-like texture).

 An open tarap.
 Just pull the rind apart with your fingers!